-3105-Q: Survey of Church History: An examination of developments within the Christian Church from its Jewish roots until modern times.
-Emphasis will be given to significant personalities and important historical events.

-3130-Q Anglican Church History and Ecclesiology: A survey of the core convictions and concerns that have characterized Anglican theology from the Reformers to the present.
-The course will include a discussion of Anglican identity today.

-3150-Q Church History of Newfoundland and Labrador: A study of the religious history of Newfoundland and Labrador from its earliest beginnings to the present.

-3190-Q Directed Study and Research: The student selects a topic in the field of Church History and pursues a course of reading and research in consultation with an instructor.

-3192-Q Directed Study and Research: The student selects a topic in the field of Church History and pursues a course of reading and research in consultation with an instructor.

-3193-Q Directed Study and Research on Religious Art: The student will have opportunity to explore and research religious art, as well as visit some local significant sites.
+- 3104-Q Ecclesiology, Then and Now.
+What does it mean to be the church today?
+This course examines the historical development of ecclesiology as well as attempts to formulate a contemporary doctrine of the church.
+Particular emphasis will be given to emerging models of the church, especially the impacts of digital technology and culture on ecclesiology. - 3105-Q: Survey of Church History: An examination of developments within the Christian Church from its Jewish roots until modern times.
+Emphasis will be given to significant personalities and important historical events. - 3130-Q Anglican Church History and Ecclesiology: A survey of the core convictions and concerns that have characterized Anglican theology from the Reformers to the present.
+The course will include a discussion of Anglican identity today. - 3150-Q Church History of Newfoundland and Labrador: A study of the religious history of Newfoundland and Labrador from its earliest beginnings to the present. - 3155-Q/3655-Q: Reconciliation and the Church in Canada: The focus of the course is to provide a brief historical background and discussion of the current state of the reconciliation process, and to frame the present pastoral and theological questions with respect to the relation of Indigenous Peoples and the Church in Canada. - 3190-Q Directed Study and Research: The student selects a topic in the field of Church History and pursues a course of reading and research in consultation with an instructor. - 3192-Q Directed Study and Research: The student selects a topic in the field of Church History and pursues a course of reading and research in consultation with an instructor. - 3193-Q Directed Study and Research on Religious Art: The student will have opportunity to explore and research religious art, as well as visit some local significant sites.